ed-kung/CSUN-Econ-310/docs/notes/04-commodity-market.md

 $$ \max_{q_d} ~ v(q_d) - pq_d $$

-Taking the derivative with respect to $$q$$ gives us the first order condition:
+The maximum utility is achieved when the derivative of the consumer's uitlity function is equal to zero.
+Taking the derivative and setting it equal to zero yields the first order condition:

 $$ v^\prime(q_d) - p = 0 $$